programmerraja/MyBlog/content/misc/Finance  & stock.md

 Key Ratios Explained

-Standard Deviation: Measures the total risk of a fund's portfolio and how much the return deviates from the expected return2.
-A higher standard deviation means higher volatility2.
+Standard Deviation: Measures the total risk of a fund's portfolio and how much the return deviates from the expected return.
+A higher standard deviation means higher volatility.

 Sorno Ratio: Measures the risk-adjusted performance of a fund, specifically focusing on downside risk.
 A higher ratio indicates better risk-adjusted returns2.
 Generally a ratio between 1 and 2 is considered good2.